 The Bank of America® Business Advantage Travel Rewards World Mastercard® Credit Card is a small business credit card designed for frequent travelers with modest budgets.
 Like other travel rewards credit cards, it favors spending on most travel purchases, including airfare, hotels, car rentals, and vacation packages.
 The catch, such as it is: Eligible travel purchases must be made through Bank of America®’s in-house travel portal.

 That shouldn’t be a dealbreaker.
-There’s too much else to like about this card, from a decent (but not spectacular) sign-up bonus, to a nice rewards bonus for loyal business clients, to an unusual 0% APR promotion on purchases.
+There’s too much else to like about this card, from a decent (but not spectacular) sign-up bonus, to a nice rewards bonus for loyal business clients.

 If you’re intrigued by the prospect of a no-annual-fee travel rewards card designed specifically for low-maintenance business travelers, keep reading.